hassancodes/spotifyCurator/README.md

 -   add a page for potential playlists to target for future.
 -   Dash board for Songs
--   Grab all the data from Spotify.
+-   Grab all the data from Spotify for artists.

 # Advance improvements